Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 GLP-1 medications work by gradually increasing the dose.
 Some providers charge more at higher doses.
 Some don’t.

-- • Same price at every dose: Eden (publicly stated), MEDVi (flat at maintenance), Yucca Health within plan length.
+- • Same price at every dose: MEDVi (flat at maintenance), Yucca Health within plan length.

-- • Dose-tiered escalation: Common among legacy compounded providers; verify at checkout.
+- • Dose-tiered escalation: Common among most cash-pay providers including Embody; verify at checkout.

 A “$149/month” provider that charges $299 at maintenance dose just doubled your monthly cost without changing the medication.